-Objective Target Action Measure 4.4a Aim: To comply with relev vant Legislation and Policies.
+Objective Target Action Measure 4.4a Aim: To comply with rele vant Legislation and Policies.
 Council will fulfil its statutory responsibilities under the Biodiversity Conservation Act 2016 to ensure that research work undertaken on threatened species occurring within Council bushland is licensed.
 All Council approved research meets relevant legislation and Council policies and practices.
 Research meets ethical guidelines.
 Council staff to confirm researchers have applicable licences and permissions.
 Council staff will assist researchers to achieve their goals while adhering to Council policies and practices.
 Researchers have relevant licences and permissions.
-Evidence presented that research methodology minimises the impact on fauna and shows how the welfare of Operations are to be conducted to achieve the priorities set out in the Our Future Willoughby - Community Strategy 2028 and actions in the Green City Plan 2028.
-Principles and recommendations of the WCC Community Engagement Strategy 2018, aimed at supporting the interactive relationship between Council and the community, are to be followed.
-Research which results in disturbance to fauna must be shown to be both necessary and justified in the light of previous studies. animals can be increased.
-Wildlife surveys and research must comply with the Animal Research Act
+Evidence presented that research methodology minimises the impact on fauna and shows how the welfare of Operations are to be conducted to achieve the priorities set out in the Our Future Willoughby 2032 and actions in Research which results in disturbance to fauna must be shown to be both animals can be increased.